 From here you will take day trips.
-There is one night away on Stewart Island, at the most southern end of the country.
+There is one night away in the coastal city of Dunedin.
 This means you unpack once, and each day take only what you need.
 It also allows tremendous flexibility for weather within the itinerary.

 You will be met by your personal host and instructor at Queenstown Airport.
 After your briefing, fly to Geordie Hill Station near Wanaka, where you will be welcomed by Jo & Matt McCaughan, founders of Flyinn.
 Here you’ll enjoy great morning coffee and hot scones to welcome you to the Flyinn experience.

 Today is your introduction to mountain flying, plus familiarization to the Wanaka Airport and region.
 If weather permits we shall also explore further afield to one of the destinations of your itinerary.

 Toward the end of the day transfer to Wanaka, where you can enjoy a tour of the town, before being shown to your apartment.
 This is where you will be based for this itinerary.

 Evening: Settle into your surroundings, before enjoying the short scenic walk into town for your choice of dining.
 Stroll home for a good night’s rest in readiness for the wonderful flying and scenic adventures of the coming week.

 Fly to world famous Milford Sound via Te Anau, the Wilmott Pass and the Milford Track.
 Spectacular deep fiords and rainforest running up onto weathered peaks abound.
 Many high mountain tarns and lakes feed waterfalls, which fall vertically hundreds of feet into the fiords below.

 Land at Milford Sound.
 Take a walk and view the Bowen falls, and absorb the magnificent atmosphere.
 Fly to Big Bay, and land on the vast beach (depends on tide).
 Lunch at Milford or enjoy Elsie’s famous-at-Flyinn date loaf at Big Bay.